 Ontario Lottery and Gaming Corporation

-Successfully acted for the Ontario Lottery and Gaming Corporation in a judicial review application concerning the selection process for an operator of the Niagara gaming bundle.
-This litigation arose out of the Ontario Provincial Government's modernization of gaming in Ontario.
-The City of Niagara and Region of Niagara had alleged that they had been given insufficient input and/or control over the selection process.
+Successfully acted for the Ontario Lottery and Gaming Corporation in a judicial review application brought by the City of Niagara and the Region of Niagara Falls concerning the selection process for an operator of the Niagara gaming bundle.

 Morgan Stanley Canada Limited